-In particular, Company Representatives must promptly transmit to the Supervisory Body the so-called "eventbased information flows", concerning, among others:
+In particular, Company Representatives must promptly transmit to the Supervisory Body the so-called "event-based information flows", concerning, among others:

-- measures or information from the police or any other authority notifying pending investigations, including against persons unknown, for predicate offences under Legislative Decree no. 231/2001. - information on workplace accidents, except deaths, with a prognosis equal to/greater than 40 days (overall cumulative value after the first prognosis) occurring in the Group; - any abnormal findings detected by the independent or statutory auditors in their reports on halfyearly and/or annual financial statements; - the outcome of any tax inspections carried out by Public Bodies or any other supervisory authority; - unauthorized access (even only attempted) by ENAV Group employees to third-party IT systems through the use of Group assets.
+- measures and information from the investigative police or judicial authority notifying pending investigations, including against persons unknown, for offences under Legislative Decree no. 231/2001. - information on workplace accidents, except deaths, with a prognosis equal to/greater than 40 days (overall cumulative value after the first prognosis) occurring in the Group; - any abnormal findings detected by the independent or statutory auditors in their reports on halfyearly and/or annual financial statements; - the outcome of any tax inspections carried out by Public Bodies or any other supervisory authority; - unauthorized access (even only attempted) by ENAV Group employees to third-party IT systems through the use of Group assets.